GreenFieldProject/NewsyProject-ALLin/README.md

 ## How to get started
 >npm install
->npm run server-dev
+>npm run server-dev in server directory
->ng serve --open
+>ng serve --open in angular directory

 ## Teck Stack
 > we are using MEAN stack: